cansik/sharp-frame-extractor/README.md

 # Sharp Frame Extractor
 Extracts sharp frames from a video by using a time window to detect the sharpest frame.

+### Idea
+The idea of the extractor is to provide a simple tool to extract sharp frames from videos to be used in photogrammetry and volumetric capturing.
+The algorithm is currently based on the idea that the `standard deviation` represents a valid metric for how sharp a frame is.
+The value is calculated on an edge detection result which is by default created by a canny edge detection.
+The parameters for the canny edge detector are extracted per frame.
+To further enhance this detection, only the center of the frame is used (usually the focus of the scene).

+Further ideas can be implemented, for example a sobel based method is already available.

 ### Prerequisites
+The python script only depends on opencv-python which is prebuilt available on all common OS through pip:

 ```
 pip install opencv-python